bonsai-rx/docs/articles/documentation-docfx.md

 ### Configuring docfx

-The `docfx.json` file in the `docs` folder hosts the configuration options for the website and needs to be modified to fully utilize the features availiable.
+The `docfx.json` file in the `docs` folder hosts the configuration options for the website and needs to be modified to fully utilize the available features.
 If in doubt, refer to a Bonsai package repository that has been recently updated (for instance https://bonsai-rx.org/machinelearning/) or the [docfx documentation](https://dotnet.github.io/docfx/) for more information.
 These steps are listed in order of appearance in `docfx.json`.

 1) Add a `filter` attribute to [filter](https://dotnet.github.io/docfx/docs/dotnet-api-docs.html#filter-apis) obsolete operators in the package.
 In the process of upgrading packages we want to avoid documenting operators that are no longer supported (but are still included for compatibility purposes for old workflows).
 You can also hide private classes that are not supposed to be shown to the end user.